HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/setup_cntnt_serv_pgs.md

 Note that you need not be actually logged into Kubernetes nor the pod containing web-engine in order to run the "xmlaccess" command.
 If you have copied "xmlaccess" to a local machine, you can adjust the fully qualified name for the "xmlaccess" command as well as the "-url" parameter in the example command given.
 The "url" parameter in the case of a local "xmlaccess" command would contain the actual hostname (and likely NOT "9080") for for DX Compose instance.

+One could also use the "DXClient" command to do "xmlaccess".
+Either of these 3 methods work and the changes made ultimately are made in the database connected to DX Compose and not the local file system.

 5. Run the following command to register the CaaS Page and Portlet in each virtual portal, including the main virtual portal.

     ```